Oka Laila Kosam: Filming

-Soundtrack
+Music

 Anoop Rubens composed the film's soundtrack and the background score marking his second collaboration with Vijay Kumar Konda.
 In the second week of August 2014, Vijay revealed that the soundtrack would feature a remixed version of the song Oka Laila Kosam from the film Ramudu Kaadu Krishnudu after which this film is titled.
 It was reported in mid-August 2014 that the film's soundtrack is scheduled for a release on 15 August 2014 with one of the songs being launched at Hyderabad and two songs being launched at PVP Mall in Vijayawada.
 The film's soundtrack was purchased and marketed by Aditya Music.

-Later, the single track Freedom sung by Alphons Joseph and written by Vanamali was released between 6:00 pm to 7:00 pm in Maa Music and between 7:00 pm TO 8:00 pm in Red FM 93.5 by Naga Chaitanya, Pooja Hegde and Vijay Kumar Konda.
-The songs O Meri Janejana sung by Javed Ali and written by Sri Mani, Oka Laila Kosam sung by S. P. B. Charan & Divya and written by Dasari Narayana Rao were released at PVP Mall in Vijayawada on happened on 23 August 2014.

-It was reported later that the complete soundtrack featuring 5 songs would be launched on 4 September 2014.
-However, it was launched the next day by the music label's streaming section in YouTube.

-Reception

-Reviewing the soundtrack, The Times of India wrote "On the whole, the album looks good with a blend of melodies and fast paced numbers".
 The platinum disc function was held on 20 September 2014, at the Shilpakala Vedika in Hyderabad, which coincides with the 100th day celebrations of Manam.

 Release

 In mid-February 2014, the makers planned for a summer 2014 release.
 On 2 August 2014 the makers said that they are planning to release the film on 5 September 2014.
 The film's overseas theatrical screening & distribution rights were acquired by Blue Sky Cinemas.
 The release date was moved to 29 August 2014 because the post production earlier than expected.
 Nagarjuna later postponed the film indefinitely because of other major releases happening at that time.

 The film's release date was postponed to October end or early November 2014.
 The release date was finalized as 17 October 2014.
 There were no changes in the plan in view of the Uttarandhra districts being affected by Cyclone Hudhud.
 Naga Chaitanya said "I feel sad on seeing the pictures and hearing the news.
 Once normalcy is restored, we plan to re-release the film in those districts.
 For now only a few theaters in the affected regions will screen the film."